Cultured Guru Logo

 Roasted Half Chicken with Honey Miso Butter Rub and Potatoes

-Elevate your dinner game with this delicious Roasted Half Chicken featuring a delectable Honey Miso Butter Rub and golden, crispy potatoes.
+wow your fam for dinner with this delicious Roasted Half Chicken recipe featuring delectable Honey Miso Butter Rub and golden, crispy potatoes.
 Irresistible!

 • Prep: 20 minutes